-DIET-100 Introduction to Dietetics Profession
+DIET 100 Introduction Dietetics Profession 1 cr.

 This course exposes students to the meaning of professionalism, code of ethics of a profession, certification requirements within the dietetic field, governance of the dietetics field and the relationship of dietetic technicians to the health care team.
 In addition, students are given opportunities to explore potential career choices.